anurag-rajawat/envoy-wasm-filters/Readme.md

 # Envoy Wasm HTTP Filter

-This is an HTTP filter that will observe the API calls made to/from a k8s workload.
+HTTP filter to observe RESTful and gRPC API calls made to/from a k8s workload.

 ## Sample API Event: